Information Systems (Gabelli Undergraduate) (INSY)

 Prerequisites: (INSY 2300 or INSY 2299) and ACBU 2222.

 INSY 3432.
-Database Systems.
+Data Management and SQL.
 (3 Credits)

 This course focuses on database design principles and techniques, including entity relationship model, relational model and normalization.
 Students will become familiar with SQL (structured query language) and database management system capabilities.
 The concepts and techniques are applied to practical business data processing environments.
 The course includes a series of exercises on design and implementation of database applications using commonly available database management systems.
 It is recommended that MICS majors and ICS primary concentrators take this course concurrent with, or prior to, Systems Analysis (INSY 3441).